rochus-keller/Luon/Readme.md

 Instead of the command line you can run the build using [LeanCreator](https://github.com/rochus-keller/LeanCreator) which uses multiple cores and thus builds faster.

 It is still possible to build the IDE using Qt 5 with qmake; use LnIde.pro for this purpose and proceed as usual when building with Qt.

+---

+To build the runtime, please use the LnRuntime.pro file with qmake or Qt Creator for the time being.
+You need to download the Luon and LjTools repository archives as described above.
+If you want to use the most recent [LuaJIT 2.0](https://github.com/LuaJIT/LuaJIT/archive/refs/heads/v2.0.zip) or
+[LuaJIT 2.1](https://github.com/LuaJIT/LuaJIT/archive/refs/heads/v2.1.zip) versions, download and unpack the archive in the same directory where the Luon and LjTools directories are, and use the LnRuntime2.pro project for the build.

 ### Support